 To find out if Eagle Ranch is right for your child, contact the Ranch at 770-967-8500.
 We will help you identify the best resource for your family.

 Many families who turn to Eagle Ranch are struggling with a child who is acting out.
-The following article describes the situations some of our families face.
+The following article, Too Defiant, describes the situations some of our families face.
+There are also many parents that are not sure if they need outside help or not.
+The following article, Beyond the Grade, includes a list that can help parents determine if their child and family needs help.
 If this sounds like your family, or a family you know, Eagle Ranch can help.

 To download article, Too Defiant, click here.